SimerdeepSingh4/chess-newc/README.md

 A web-based, real-time multiplayer chess application built with Node.js, Express, and Socket.IO.
 Challenge your friends to a game of chess, or watch others play in spectator mode.

 ## ✨ Features

--   **Real-Time Multiplayer**: Play chess with another person in real-time.
+-   **Session-Based Multiplayer**: Play chess with another person in real-time in a unique game session.
+-   **Multiple Concurrent Games**: The server can handle multiple games at once.
--   **Waiting Room**: Players are placed in a waiting room until an opponent connects.
+-   **Waiting Room & Matchmaking**: Players are automatically placed in a waiting room until an opponent connects, at which point a new game starts.
--   **Spectator Mode**: Others can join the game as spectators and watch the match live.
+-   **Unique Game Rooms**: Each game is assigned a unique ID and runs in a separate room, ensuring that game events are private to the players.
 -   **Move Validation**: All moves are validated on the server-side using the `chess.js` library.
 -   **Turn-Based Timers**: Each player has a 30-second timer for their turn.
 -   **Game Over Conditions**: The game ends on checkmate, timeout, or if a player disconnects.